cccbr/runningatower/content/docs/060-headstocks/index.md

 #### Gudgeons

 If your tower has old timber headstocks with the gudgeons inserted directly into the headstock, you have an interesting – but not very reliable – museum piece.
-For any problems, you need to talk to a Bell Hanger.
+For any problems here, you need to talk to a Bell Hanger.

 ![Attachment of gudgeon](headstocks_fig-6.jpg)